MattiaTiso/spectral_qubo_partition/README.md

 (D-W)y = \lambda Dy.
 $$

-The Normalized Cut formulation and its generalized eigenvalue relaxation originate from Shi and Malik [6].
+The Normalized Cut formulation and its generalized eigenvalue relaxation can be equivalentely derived by using eigenvalues of symmetric normalized laplacian and row normalization as well [6], which we implement.
 If the graph already has exactly $k$ connected components, their labels are returned directly.
 Otherwise, k-means is applied to the first $k$ spectral vectors.

 ## Quick Start